stardust-xs/cheat_sheet/python/05_python_operators.md

 ### Floored division

 Floored division is just like normal division but this return an **integral** part of the output value.
 Means it always returns an **integer** part before the decimal.
 Floored division is carried out with **"//"** operator in Python.
+Complexity of floored division is same as that of normal division.

 ```python
 # Normal Division: